philling83/PT-Sept-2023/1-Section/13-week/2-day/README.md

 ## Website Building Blocks

-- HTML: Provides structure and layout
+- HTML (HyperText Markup Language): Provides structure and layout
-- CSS: Provides look, feel, and positioning
+- CSS (Cascading Style Sheets): Provides look, feel, and positioning
 - JavaScript: Provides interactivity and complex functionality

 You can think of a webpage like a house